Last Updated on September 14, 2025 by Karl Thompson

 Men commit more serious crimes than women

 Men commit more crime than women in almost all categories of crime.
 As a general rule men commit a higher proportion of more serious crimes.
-For example:
+We have to back to the 2021 figures for this as there is no visual in the latest publication.
+In 2021:

-- men commit 82% of violence against the person offences.
+- men committed 82% of violence against the person offences.

-The most equal in terms of gender are fraud offences and summary non-motoring offences.
-Men commit 74% of fraud offences and 66% of summary non-motoring offences.
+The most equal in terms of gender were fraud offences and summary non-motoring offences.
+Men committed 74% of fraud offences and 66% of summary non-motoring offences.

 Men are more likely to commit indictable offences